Omagh bombing: Reactions

 There was a strong regional and international outcry against 'dissident' republicans and in favour of the Northern Ireland peace process.
 Prime Minister Tony Blair called the bombing an "appalling act of savagery and evil."
-Queen Elizabeth II expressed her sympathies to the victims' families, while the Prince of Wales paid a visit to the town and spoke with the families of some of the victims.
+Queen Elizabeth II expressed her sympathies to the victims' families, while Charles, Prince of Wales (later King Charles III) paid a visit to the town and spoke with the families of some of the victims.
 Pope John Paul II and President Bill Clinton also expressed their sympathies.
 The Spanish Ambassador to Ireland visited some of the injured.

 Churches across Northern Ireland called for a national day of mourning.
 Church of Ireland Archbishop of Armagh Robin Eames said on BBC Radio that, "From the Church's point of view, all I am concerned about are not political arguments, not political niceties.
 I am concerned about the torment of ordinary people who don't deserve this."

 Social Democratic and Labour Party leader John Hume called the perpetrators of the bombing "undiluted fascists".
 Sinn Féin's Martin McGuinness said, "This appalling act was carried out by those opposed to the peace process," while Gerry Adams said, "I am totally horrified by this action.
 I condemn it without any equivocation whatsoever."
 McGuinness mentioned that both Catholics and Protestants alike were injured and killed, saying, "All of them were suffering together.
 I think all them were asking the question 'Why?', because so many of them had great expectations, great hopes for the future."
 Sinn Féin as an organisation initially refused to co-operate with the investigation into the attack because the RUC was involved.
 On 17 May 2007, McGuinness stated that Irish republicans would co-operate with an independent, international investigation if one were created.

 The security forces believed the Real IRA were responsible.
 RUC Chief Constable Ronnie Flanagan accused the bombers of deliberately trying to direct civilians towards the bomb.